Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

 \subsubsection{Coding Protocol}

-Many of the metrics mentioned above require human labeling effort.
-Since we collected over 11,000 free-text responses to 19 open-ended questions, manually labeling each response on all the metrics would require tremendous effort \footnote{We did consider the use of Amazon Mechanical Turkers to help label the data.
+Many of the metrics mentioned above require human coding effort.
+Since we collected over 11,000 free-text responses to nineteen open-ended questions, manually coding each response on all the metrics would require tremendous effort \footnote{We did consider the use of Amazon Mechanical Turkers to help code the data.
 But we could not do so due to the confidentiality of the results.}.
 We thus worked with our collaborator---the market research firm to first identify the analysis requirements based on their business needs.
 Per the purpose of the study, they selected the top nine most important questions of which answers would help them derive the desired market insights.
-We manually analyzed a total of 5238 text responses to these nine questions and labeled each response on its \emph{relevance}, \emph{clarity}, and \emph{specificity}.
-Additionally, we manually assessed 582 participant responses to the self-introduction question and labeled each response on its level of \emph{self-disclosure}.
+We manually analyzed a total of 5238 text responses to these nine questions and coded each response on its \emph{relevance}, \emph{clarity}, and \emph{specificity}.
+We manually assessed 582 participant responses to the self-introduction question and coded each response on its level of \emph{self-disclosure}.

-In general, we used a 3-step process to manually label the text responses.
+In general, we used a 3-step process to manually code the text responses.
 First, two human coders independently rated about 10\% of randomly sampled responses of each selected question.
 Second, they reconciled differences and came up with a set of more consistent coding criteria.
-Third, they used the established coding criteria to label the rest of the responses independently.
+Third, they used the established coding criteria to code the rest of the responses independently.
 To avoid potential biases, the coders were blind to the source of responses.
-After all responses were labeled, a Krippendorff's alpha was used to measure the inter-rater reliability of the coded results ~\cite{krippendorff2011computing}.
+After all responses were coded, a Krippendorff's alpha was used to measure the inter-rater reliability of the coded results \cite{krippendorff2011computing}.
 If the Krippendorff's alpha was above 0.8, indicating a high level of agreement between the coders, the coders then moved on to reconcile the remaining differences if there were any.
 Otherwise, the coders discussed the differences and re-iterated on the coding process.
 The Krippendorff's alpha ranged from 0.80 to 0.99 for each set of coding.